 Growing up my Dad had a photo box filled with polaroids and papery square photographs of himself.
-I was born was he was 45; he had lived an entire life before my sister and I came along.
+I was born when he was 45; he had lived an entire life before my sister and I came along.
 There were pictures of Dad on a cruise, at a wedding, in front of the White House.
 Dancing!
 Playing the guitar!
 Pointing a gun!
 Standing in front of house number 22.

 Because my dad is both from another generation and country, his connection to me is strong and deep but essentially non-verbal.
 Attempts to know his story are generally waved away and promptly replaced by a command to eat.
 As a young girl his photos gave me what I wanted: access to his narrative, his preferences, things that brought him joy.